A Glossary of Academic Terms

 FAFSA: All students seeking financial aid must complete the Free Application for Student Aid.

 General Education Unit (GEU): Courses in liberal arts and sciences that are typically introductory and provide students with general knowledge and reasoning abilities.
-LSC students must complete a minimum of 43 credits in GEU courses out of the 122 required for a bachelor’s degree.
+Lyndon students must complete a minimum of 43 credits in GEU courses out of the 122 required for a bachelor’s degree.